OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-14.md

 ## Acts 14:24

-They passed through Pisidia and came into Pamphylia.
+They traveled through Pisidia and came into Pamphylia.

 ## Acts 14:25